 Selecting Between Broadcasting Error Options

-When you receive a broadcast error message, you will be presented with two options:
+When you receive a broadcast error message, you will be presented with three options:

 Choose this option if you want to continue livestreaming.
 Your audience will see the video stream buffer for a moment, but the stream will then resume.
 Once you resume the livestream, Switcher Studio will continue recording, but the recording will be split between two files -- one file for everything up to the broadcast error, and the second file for everything after you tap Stop Rec + Broadcast and then tap the Go Live button.